Kensington Park

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-AreaSearch's data for financial year 2023 shows median income in Kensington Park at $54,435 and average income at $84,111.
-This is higher than Greater Adelaide's median of $54,808 and average of $66,852.
-By September 2025, estimated incomes are approximately $59,225 (median) and $91,513 (average), based on an 8.8% growth in the Wage Price Index since financial year 2023.
-According to the 2021 Census, Kensington Park's household, family, and personal incomes fall around the 67th percentile nationally.
-The predominant earnings cohort is 28.9% of locals (869 people) earning $1,500 - 2,999 weekly, similar to metropolitan Adelaide at 31.8%.
+AreaSearch's data for financial year 2023 shows Kensington Park's median income is $54,435 and average income is $84,111.
+This compares to Greater Adelaide's median of $54,808 and average of $66,852.
+By September 2025, estimated incomes would be approximately $59,225 (median) and $91,513 (average), based on an 8.8% Wage Price Index growth since financial year 2023.
+According to the 2021 Census, Kensington Park's incomes cluster around the 67th percentile nationally.
+The dominant income bracket is $1,500 - 2,999, with 28.9% of locals earning within this range (869 people).
 Notably, 32.5% earn above $3,000 weekly.
-After housing costs, residents retain 87.8% of their income, reflecting strong purchasing power.
+After housing costs, residents retain 87.8% of their income.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income